sarnickaa/tic-tac-toe/README.md

 # Tic Tac Toe Game Project

 ## Overview
-For my first project at General Assembly, I was asked to build a Single Page Application for the web allowing one user to play Tic Tac Toe against another user.
+My first project at General Assembly is a Single Page Application for the web allowing a user to play Tic Tac Toe.

 My User Stories for this project are as follows: